Patrick Wisdom Player Props: Cubs vs. Marlins

 Patrick Wisdom At The Plate

-- Wisdom has 20 hits, which leads Chicago hitters this season, while batting .235 with 14 extra-base hits.
+- Wisdom leads Chicago in total hits (22) this season while batting .250 with 15 extra-base hits.

-- Among the qualifying hitters, he ranks 122nd in batting average, while his on-base percentage ranks 123rd and he is sixth in slugging.
+- He ranks 97th in batting average, 93rd in on base percentage, and fourth in slugging among qualifying hitters in baseball.

-- Wisdom has reached base via a hit in 12 games this year (of 23 played), and had multiple hits in six of those games.

-- In 39.1% of his games this year, Wisdom has had at least one RBI.
-He's picked up more than one in 21.7% and driven in three or more of his team's runs in three contests.
+- Wisdom has had an RBI in 10 games this year (41.7%), including six multi-RBI outings (25.0%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.